OpenClimateScience/M3-Open-Science-for-Water-Resources/README.md

 - Uses assertions to verify assumptions as runtime (CC4.7)
 - Writes short, simple functions that have no side effects (CC4.9)

+**In addition, learners will see how to:**

+- Merge multiple HDF files together into an `xarray.Dataset`
+- Subset an `xarray.Dataset` using an ERSI Shapefile

 Climate Datasets Used
 ---------------------

+- Monthly precipitation totals from [NASA IMERG-Final](https://dx.doi.org/10.5067/GPM/IMERG/3B-MONTH/07)
 - [Terrestrial water storage anomalies from the NASA GRACE and GRACE-FO missions](https://podaac.jpl.nasa.gov/dataset/TELLUS_GRAC-GRFO_MASCON_CRI_GRID_RL06.1_V3)